Aligned-Design/aligned_postd_1125/docs/PRICING_PAGE_COMPLETION_REPORT.md

 ## 🎯 Executive Summary

-The complete Pricing Page and 7-Day Guided Trial workflow has been successfully implemented for Aligned AI.
+The complete Pricing Page and 7-Day Guided Trial workflow has been successfully implemented for POSTD.
 All requirements from the specification have been met, including page structure, trial workflow logic, database schema, API endpoints, and UI components.

 ---